astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 looking face-on to the side bounded by $x$ and $ct$, with the origin in the lower left corner.
 This is the standard way to draw a 2D spacetime diagram.
 The $y$ axis would then be diagonal in projection.
 There is nowhere to put a $z$ axis on the computer screen.
+If you rotate the display such that you look down on the $x$-$y$ plane, you would see the spatial diplacement from orange to purple, without any sense of how much time passed between these events.
 ```

 Events, being infinitesimal in duration and extent, are represented on
 the spacetime diagram as dots.
 A collection of events that represent
 the motion of a single object through space over time are called a
-worldline.
-The tip of my nose at any given moment could be said to be
+**worldline**.
+The tip of my nose at any given moment could be said
-an event, and if I am not moving, then the worldline of my nose would
+to be an event, and if I am not moving, then the worldline of my nose
-be a vertical line on a spacetime diagram.
-If I were to walk at a
+would be a vertical line on a spacetime diagram (each event at my nose
+is in the same place right to left for all times top to bottom).
+If I
-constant speed, my nose's worldline would be a tilted straight line,
+were to walk at a constant speed, my nose's worldline would be a
-since for every time interval $cdt$ I would have moved my nose a
+tilted straight line, since for every time interval $cdt$ I would have
-distance $dx=vdt=\beta cdt$.
-The slope of the line, rise over run,
+moved my nose a distance $dx=vdt=\beta cdt$.
+The slope of the line,
-would therefore be $1/\beta$, since we put the time axis on the
+rise over run, would therefore be $1/\beta$, since we put the time
-vertical.
-As my speed goes to zero, the slope becomes infinite: a
+axis on the vertical.
+As my speed goes to zero, the slope becomes
-vertical line.
-The lowest slope the worldline of a real object can
+infinite: a vertical line.
+The lowest slope the worldline of a real
-have is 1, since that would imply $1/\beta=1$ or $v=c$, the fastest a
+object can have is 1, since that would imply $1/\beta=1$ or $v=c$, the
-real object can move.
+fastest a real object can move.

 We'll explore the implications of these properties more in the next
 chapter.
 For now, it is sufficient to note that we can define a